hollyschinsky/phonegap-workshop/add-to-calendar.md

 ---
 layout: module
-title: Module 12&#58; Add native Add to Calendar Feature
+title: Module 12&#58; Add to Calendar Native Feature
 ---
 In this section, we add the ability to add a session to the native calendar on the device.